-Sherwood Forest Visitor Centre
+RSPB Sherwood Forest Visitor Centre

-“The linear format pulls visitors through and down the 5m level change into the double height café space and out to the exterior amphitheatre sheltered by the overhanging canopy, an integral part of the roof.”
+JDDK Principal Architect, Alison Thornton-Sykes, commented, “The linear format will pull visitors through the initial welcoming area for visitors into the main building with retail and recreation facilities to wilderness zones to give visitors a real sense of the ancient forest environment.
+They then exit the Centre down through a 5m level change into the double height café space and out to the exterior amphitheatre sheltered by the overhanging canopy, an integral part of the roof.”